Victoria is named for Queen Victoria, who was the Queen of Great Britain when British Columbia became a province.

 Contractor: Commonwealth Construction Company and Luney Brothers & Hamilton Ltd.

 Description: The building faces south and is a five story concrete and glass structure.
+The building is located on landscaped grounds in the centre of Victoria.
 On the west side is a two story wing which descends the slope.
 The roof line is flat.
 In 1975, two more stories were added.
 The building houses the British Columbia Court of Appeals, the Supreme Court and the Provincial Court.